EmbeddedOS/Linux/docs/linux_programming_interface.md

 - 7. Lastly, the kernel (device drivers) performs all direct communication with input and output devices, transferring information to and from user processes as required.

 - When we say things such as `a process can create another process`, `a process can create a pipe`, `a process can write data to a file`, and `a process can terminate by calling exit()`.
 Remember, however, that the kernel mediates all such actions, and these statements are just shorthand for **A process can `request that the kernel` create another process**, and so on.

+### 2.2.
+The Shell

+- A shell is a special-purpose program designed to read commands typed by a user and execute appropriate programs in response to those commands.
+- A number of important shells have appeared over time:
+  - 1. Bourne shell (sh).
+  - 2. C shell (csh).
+  - 3. Korn shell (ksh).
+  - 4. Bourne again shell (bash): This shell is the GNU project’s re-implementation of the Bourne shell.